Think About It (Melanie C song): Commercial performance

 The single peaked at number 6 on the Official US Billboard charts.

 In Austria, the single spent two weeks on the chart, and peaked at number 34, similarly in Switzerland the song spent two weeks on the chart but peaked at number 32.
 In Germany the single spent four weeks on the chart peaking at number 48 whilst in the United Kingdom the single peaked at number 15 on the Indie charts.

 Music video

 A music video for "Think About It" was released, directed by Howard Greenhalgh, her official website described it saying it "provides the song with a varied canvas – bursts of vivid colour and imagery – that's if you can try and take your eyes off Melanie in a selection of stunning outfits!"
 The video premiered on 15 July 2011 and starts showing Melanie lip-synch the track with an ever-changing backdrop, that shows different colors and imagery.
 After the first chorus, Melanie's outfits then start to change and the video consistently shows shots of different outfits and backgrounds including one showing fireworks and another showing glitter.
 During the final scenes, Melanie is shown to be pulling a sheet of black material which she then dancers in front of, and another shot shows Melanie removing items of clothing.

-Formats and track listings

-These are the formats and track listings of major single releases of "Think About It".